livecodelife/fareharbor_external_api/README.md

 Some methods refer to `Companies` while others refer to `Company`.
 Please double-check the documentation above to ensure your syntax is correct.

 Many methods take a hash as an argument.
 Check the documentation above to make sure you are inputting your arguments correctly, and have included all the necessary arguments and formatted them correctly.

+If you are having difficult setting your environment variables, make sure they are properly working by first testing them out in Postman.

 ## Development